-The best way to really keep your hair moisturized is to get on a good schedule.
+The best way to keep your hair moisturized is to get on a good schedule.
 The tough part about it is that everyone’s hair is different, which means no two moisturizing regimes will look alike.
 There are a few factors at play when it comes to moisturizing.
 First of all, you have to figure out the porosity of your hair.
 How readily it absorbs moisture.

 Also, you need to factor in the environment you live in.
 Dryer climates mean dryer hair!
 Along with humidity, you need to think about the temperature.
-Hotter air tends to dry out hair quicker than colder air.
+Does hotter air tend to dry out hair quicker than colder air?
 That means the summer months will probably require a bit more moisturizing than the winter.

 Unfortunately, there’s no quick and easy answer here.
 You need to experiment and figure out what works best for your hair.
 Start with moisturizing every three days, and go from there.
 That is usually a good starting point because it isn’t too long in between moisturizing, but it also isn’t so soon that you risk over-moisturizing.

 As we already mentioned, moisturizing during the winter is going to be different than in the summer.
 But, the answer is yes, you absolutely can moisturize in the winter.
 You need to be careful, though.
 Don’t jump into it like you would in the summer.

 Instead, add an extra day or two in between moisturizing on top of what you would do in the summer.
 This is to avoid over-moisturizing.
 If you already have a good routine for the summer months, you should be able to refine your moisturizing schedule for the winter quickly.

 Don’t over complicate things!
 There’s no need to get too technical.
 If your hair feels heavy, just let it rest a little longer.
 Of course, if it starts to get brittle, then you know you’ve waited too long.
 Just listen to your hair.